raphaelsty/M5-Forecasting-Accuracy/README.md

 - Tutorial to install Anaconda on my server [here](https://www.digitalocean.com/community/tutorials/how-to-install-the-anaconda-python-distribution-on-ubuntu-16-04)

+- Updating the package list using the following command ``sudo apt update``

+- Installation of pip ``sudo apt install python3-pip``

+- Installation of git ``sudo apt install git``

+- Clone my git which contains folders dedicated to the dashboard of chantilly (static and templates folders) ``git clone https://github.com/raphaelsty/M5-Forecasting-Accuracy.git``

+- Install Chantilly ``pip install chantilly``

+- Install Waitress to start the API on my serveur: ``pip install waitress``

 - Allow reading on port 8080 to be able to request my API ``sudo ufw allow 8080``

-- Installation of git ``sudo apt install git``

-- Clone my API on the server ``git clones https://github.com/raphaelsty/M5-Forecasting-Accuracy.git``

-- I installed the requirements of my repo ``pip install -r requirements.txt``.

-- I went to the repository I cloned and ran the following command to start my API:
+- I went to the repository M5-Forecasting-Accuracy I cloned and ran the following command to start my API:
-``waitress-serve --call 'app:create_app'``.
+``waitress-serve --call 'chantilly:create_app'``.

 That's it.